 Long-term Care Quality

-Adding to its remarkable resume, this facility also received an excellent long-term care grade, with a grade of A. For prospective patients seeking a permanent residence rather than rehabilitation, long-term care is a very important category.
-After looking at the volume of care provided by aids and other staff, we next considered the facility's vaccination statistics.
-We weren't able to locate this place's vaccination data.
-Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
-It had only 0 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.
+The final category we scored was long-term care.
+We awarded it a grade of B- in this area.
+This is not a bad grade in this category.
+For prospective residents in need of a permanent place to live as opposed to skilled nursing, long-term care is a very important category.
+In addition to assessing the volume of care provided by nurses and other staff, we looked at the percentage of residents vaccinated for pneumonia.
+Unfortunately, we weren't able to track down this facility's vaccination rates.
+Lastly, this nursing home excelled at keeping its patients out of the hospital.
+Indeed, it had only 0 hospitalizations per 1,000 long-term resident days, which is an impressively low number.

 Compared to national and state averages across all facilities.